Welcome from the Director

 The vision is for the UPP to be a center of excellence for English language and academic skills education in West Africa, using stimulating, innovative, student-centered teaching methods.

 About Our Faculty

-As of January 2019, UPP has nine full time instructors in addition to the director from such countries as the United States, Côte d’Ivoire, the United Kingdom, Mauritania, and Chile.
+UPP has full time instructors from such countries as the United States, Côte d’Ivoire, the United Kingdom, and Mauritania.
 We also have several part-time instructors each semester.
-All are also committed to continuing professional development in order to keep up-to date on best teaching practices.
+All are also committed to continuing professional development in order to keep up-to-date on best teaching practices.

 - Small course sizes (generally 12 to 18)